 Created an automated email for a 7-day reminder and a 3-day reminder for parents.

-The mockup below uses a different font family and colour palette that protects the department's privacy policy in sharing disclosed designs.
+The mockup below uses a different font family and colour palette, protecting the department's privacy policy of sharing internal designs.

 To learn more about my designs or to find out more information, email or contact me to book a call below.